Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Related Work

-\textbf{Indiscriminate poisoning defenses.} Past studies~\cite{tao2021better,huang2021unlearnable,fowl2021adversarial,geiping2021doesn} have shown that adversarial training~\cite{madry2017towards} is the most effective way to counter indiscriminate poisoning attacks.
-They also considered other defense mechanisms such as protecting the learning process by using differentially-private optimizers like DP-SGD~\cite{hong2020effectiveness}, and data augmentation techniques~\cite{borgnia2021dp, fowl2021adversarial} such as additive noise and Gaussian smoothing, Cutout~\cite{devries2017cutout}, Mixup~\cite{zhang2017mixup}, and CutMix~\cite{yun2019cutmix}.
-This past work is in the context of supervised cross-entropy learning.
-No past work has investigated defenses against indiscriminate data poisoning attacks on CL.
+\textbf{Indiscriminate poisoning defenses.} Past studies~\citep{tao2021better,huang2021unlearnable,fowl2021adversarial,geiping2021doesn} have shown that adversarial training~\citep{madry2017towards} is the most effective way to counter indiscriminate poisoning attacks.
+They also considered other defense mechanisms such as protecting the learning process by using differentially-private optimizers like DP-SGD~\citep{hong2020effectiveness}, and data augmentation techniques~\citep{borgnia2021dp, fowl2021adversarial} such as additive noise and Gaussian smoothing, Cutout~\citep{devries2017cutout}, Mixup~\citep{zhang2017mixup}, and CutMix~\citep{yun2019cutmix}.
+This past work is in the context of SL.
+No past work has investigated defenses against indiscriminate poisoning attacks on CL.